Healthy Homes Assessment Brown Owl

 Draught Stopping Brown Owl

-If a draught could be perceived as a result of gaps or holes or holes, it requirements to be closed.
+If a draught is noticed from gaps that are not adequate or holes or holes, it needs to be sealed.

 What are unreasonable gaps or holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections